IngoMeyer441/simple-term-menu/README.md

                         list (default: standout)
-  -C, --no-cycle        do not cycle the menu selection -l, --clear-screen    clear the screen before the menu is shown -V, --version         print the version number and exit
+  -C, --no-cycle        do not cycle the menu selection -l, --clear-screen    clear the screen before the menu is shown -p PREVIEW_COMMAND, --preview PREVIEW_COMMAND
+                        Command to generate a preview for the selected menu entry. "{}" can be used as placeholder for the menu text.
+If the menu entry has a data component (separated by "|"), this is used instead.
+  --preview-size PREVIEW_SIZE
+                        maximum height of the preview window in fractions of the terminal height (default: 0.25) -V, --version         print the version number and exit
 ```